 It is interesting to note that the exact same effects can be produced intentionally, in a positive way (through physical exercise, or by the application of social support) or in a negative way (by the use of stimulating substances, conflict or deprivation).

 The persistence of stress has significant effect on the nervous system, and on brain structures and functions, including the hippocampus, the amygdala, the cingulate cortex, the medial prefrontal cortex, and the dorsolateral prefrontal cortex—all structures that are involved in our highest-order brain functions such as judgment, memory and decision-making.

 Severe stressors and the stress response they produce are almost invariably physically and mentally exhausting.
 In addition to the effects of such a powerful mobilization of the heart, lungs, muscles and other organs, the mind is also heavily taxed in thinking about the stressor, how it will affect us and our loved ones, how to defuse it or eliminate it, or how to best adapt to it.
-In times of stress, many functions take a back seat to its effects: self-care behaviors such as eating a balanced diet, adhering to a prescribed medical regimen, limiting the intake of alcohol or nicotine or other substances, or getting a good night’s sleep are postponed, neglected, or altogether abandoned.
+In times of stress, many functions take a back seat to its effects: self-care behaviors such as eating a balanced diet, adhering to a prescribed medical regimen, limiting the intake of drinking or nicotine or other substances, or getting a good night’s sleep are postponed, neglected, or altogether abandoned.

 The suppression of our immune responses in the presence of a stressor is an adaptive mechanism designed to resolve quickly and return to a normal state.
 When the stressor is not resolved, a prolonged activation of the nervous system, the continuous circulation of hormones, and immune suppression become counterproductive.
 Negative emotions, depressed mood, heightened anxiety, fear, terror, pervasive worry and other emotionally excited states maintain a constant state of alertness that can have very serious health consequences.